sam-nash/gh-actions/README.md

 # gh-actions

+## GH Action Workflows on Google Cloud

+This doco assumes that the workload identity federation has already been set up as per these [instructions](https://github.com/sam-nash/google_cloud/blob/master/docs/Workload_Identity_Federation.md).

-## terraform workflows
+### terraform workflows

 This section will demonstrate how to use GitHub Actions with Workload Identity Federation to Apply a terraform plan.

-This doco assumes that the workload identity federation has already been set up as per these [instructions](https://github.com/sam-nash/google_cloud/blob/master/docs/Workload_Identity_Federation.md).

 Step 1 : Retrieve the Workload Identity Provider URI of your GCP project